 Christopher is standing outside his service car and signing an autograph for a fan.
 She is only seen saying "Can I get your autograph?"
 And which he responds "Amber?
 Is-What's your name?"
 They both laugh and she says "Amber".
-She never mentions the name before he somehow new it.
-This is clearly a blooper.
+She never mentions the name before he somehow knew it.
 See more »

 Come on.
 Get your coat.
 We gotta go.
 You have everything?

 Hurry up, sweetie.
 We're late.
 Ty.
 Today papí.
 You're killing me, Ty.
 Right now you're killing mommy.

 See more »